YanZ777/Git-Tutorial/README.md

 		Notice that there is now text saying that the git push

+	FYI:
+		You can check your commit history!
+		Just type in git log and it will show the series of commits that have been made on that branch.
+		Next to each commit, there is a combination of letters and symbols.
+		That combination of letters and symbols is called a hash, and it represents the id of the commit.
+Every commit has this id, and every id is unique.

 ---------------------------------------------------------------------------------------------------

-	Second assignment.
+	Not really an assignment more so than a lecture.
 This will teach branching.
 	What do I mean by branching?
 This is basically a way for you to explore other avenues of you work without having to do too much work to get back to a previous state you were in.
 	Thus far, we have had a pretty linear progress of how commits are made.
-	This means that you commit history visualized may look something like:
+	This means that the commit history visualized may look something like:
 		#################
 		# Start Example #
 		#################